 Wholesale and Media Publishing Division

 During the Woolworths Group demerger of 2001, most eyes focused on the High Street store chain, largely ignoring its siblings.
-But the Wholesale and Publishing Division became a major contributor to the new Group's fortunes.
+But the Wholesale and Publishing Division was to have a major influence on the direction and fortunes of the newly freed business.

 Kingfisher acquired the rental chain Titles Video and 'The Music and Video Club' in the early 1990s.
 It later brought the two chains together as MVC, which offered discounts to 2.1m members at 85 stores.